By Shelley Harris, Children’s Librarian

 Watch these videos

-1. In the video below, Miss Jenny and Miss Shelley demonstrate songs that can help kids talk about the emotions they feel as well as work through those rough feelings.
+2. Here, Jenny and I demonstrate songs that can help kids talk about the emotions they feel as well as work through those rough feelings.

 3. We’re big fans of Mr. Rogers at the library, especially his mantra that “What is mentionable is manageable.”
 When we talk about big feelings, they aren’t as overwhelming anymore.
 What is your favorite way to express a big emotion?
 Mr Rogers liked to play the piano, and he’s not the only one who used music.
 Watch Mr. Rogers and cellist Yo-Yo Ma enjoy some music together in a video from PBS Kids »